 Safety

 This is always the first question, and it should be.
-Youth boxing in the UK is heavily regulated by the ABAE (Amateur Boxing Association of England).
+Youth boxing in the UK is heavily regulated by the ABA (Amateur Boxing Association of England).
 At clubs like Honour & Glory, every coach is DBS checked, first aid trained, and safeguarding certified.

 For juniors aged 10-16, controlled pad work is introduced alongside more advanced technique.
 Sparring is only available for those in the amateur programme and is always supervised, with full protective equipment.